The Trotter Project Board

 As a high school honor student at Robert Lindblom College Prep, LaKiesha received the Bill Gates Millennium Scholarship and graduated in the top ten of her class.
 After earning a B.S. in Marketing from Northern Illinois University, LaKiesha followed her heart and began volunteering at Roosevelt University’s Educational Talent Search program, a federally funded program that offers academic and personal support to students in grades 6 to 12 who are from low-income, first-generation backgrounds.
 LaKiesha was promoted to Educational Advisor and helped hundreds of CPS students apply for college, scholarships, and financial aid.
 After several years at Roosevelt, LaKiesha followed her heart again and started a women’s empowerment organization R.U.N.
 It! with a high school friend.
 After producing two annual conferences, a life changing trip to Germany, and a brief stint in recruiting, LaKiesha returned to working directly with the youth as a coach, educator, and program manager at Right At School.

-Administrator: Paula Houde
+Manager of Operations: Paula Houde

 Paula Houde is a Purdue graduate and has been working in the restaurant industry for over 20 years.
 She began her career at Wild Ginger and Ray’s Boathouse in Seattle while in college and moved on from there to manage several Seattle’s Best Coffee’s both in Seattle and Chicago.
 Paula left Seattle’s Best and started working for Charlie Trotter in the late 1990s.
 There she handled running the door during service, private events and reservations.
 She also was part of the opening of Trotter’s To Go, and during her four-and-a-half year tenure, was one of Chef Charlie Trotter’s assistants.
 From there, Paula moved on to be one of the opening managers of the Peninsula Hotel and Pierrot Gourmet.
 She took a hiatus from working full time to help do the accounting for her husband’s company and raise her family.
 Paula is currently handling all of The Trotter Project’s administrative duties, also working closely with the charity’s partners, chefs and others involved to further the mission.